-July 19, 2017 - Interior and National Park Service Announce $13.3 Million for Improvements to Local Parks and Recreation in 22 CitiesThe U.S. Department of the Interior and the National Park Service announced today $13.3 million through the Outdoor Recreation Legacy Partnership (ORLP) program to assist 22 cities in 17 states with projects to plan, build, and enhance parks and other outdoor recreation facilities in underserved communities.
-These public-private partnerships leverage $13.3 million in federal funding with $21.2 million from local governments, private firms, and non-profit organizations to improve accessibility of playgrounds, create canoe and kayak launches and fishing piers, restore vacant industrial land for park uses, and make other important investments in parks across the country.
+The National Park Service announced today the selection of proposals from the third round of the Outdoor Recreation Legacy Partnership (ORLP) program competition, which will assist 18 economically-disadvantaged communities in 16 states with their projects to plan, build, and enhance parks and other outdoor recreation facilities in underserved communities.
+These public-private partnerships will leverage $11.7 million in federal funding with an estimated $20 million from local governments, private firms, and non-profit organizations to create or revitalize parks, establish new trails, restore vacant industrial land for park uses, and make other important investments in parks across the country.
 See the press release.

 September 5, 2019 - Secretary Bernhardt Announces $170.6 Million to Support State Parks and Outdoor Recreation through the Land and Water Conservation FundU.S.
 Secretary of the Interior David Bernhardt today announced $170,623,713 million in grants from the Land and Water Conservation Fund (LWCF) to all 50 States, five U.S. territories, and the District of Columbia for state-identified outdoor recreation and conservation projects.
 The press release contains additional information about the announcement.